FITNYC-FRS/MAIN/ARDUINO/Code/slide_presentation.md

 you will see a list of serial ports printed out in the console log at the bottom of the screen below the code.
 That list will tell you what number should be in the "serial_port_arduino" variable assignment where mine says "serial_port_arduino=11".

-The other is to accommodate the number of slides and you just want it to match the arduino "number_slides" variable, so if "number_slides=4" on the Arduino then "number_slides" in the Processing sketch should be "number_slides=4".
+The other is to accommodate the number of slides.
+At the very top of the code area is a variable called "number_slides" and this is the number you would change to match the number of slides in your presentation.
+So, right now, it is equal to 4, meaning it will cycle through four outputs starting with 0(programming concepts involve starting from 0 when establishing an order) and sequentially increasing up to 3.
+So, each time the button is pressed, the counter(buttonPressCount) increases by 1 and resets when it passes the number of slides provided by "number_slides" variable.

 The trickiest part of all of this is making sure that your files are named correctly and placed in the sketch.
 You just want to make sure when you name your files that they match the name in the code.
-For example, below I have named the files "slide_0.jpg", slide_1.jpg", etc. and you should do the same just making sure that your extensions are correct whether they are .jpg or .png.
+For example, below I have named the files "slide_1.jpg", slide_2.jpg", etc. and you should do the same just making sure that your extensions are correct whether they are .jpg or .png.

 Once you have your files named, you will simply drag and drop them into your sketch.
 This action will create a folder named "Data" and